-Generally, existing environmental regulations are becoming increasingly stringent, while new legislation or regulations, including those relating to carbon dioxide emissions, coal combustion residuals or renewable or clean energy have created new requirements and operational hurdles.
-Through 2015, we have spent approximately \$1.1 billion on capital expenditures at our facilities to achieve and maintain compliance with Georgia's "multi-pollutant rule" and EPA's MATS, two air quality control regulations that have had a significant impact on our business to date.
-More stringent or new standards will likely require us to modify the design or operation of existing facilities, and could result in significant increases in the cost of electricity or decreases in the amount of energy (due to operational constraints) provided to our members, a few examples of which are discussed below.
+Environmental regulations have become increasingly stringent, while potential future legislation or regulations, including those relating to greenhouse gas emissions, including carbon dioxide, or renewable or clean energy may create new requirements and operational hurdles.
+Through 2016, we have spent approximately \$1.1 billion on capital expenditures at our facilities to achieve and maintain compliance with Georgia's "multi-pollutant rule" and EPA's MATS, two air quality control regulations that have had a significant impact on our business to date.
+More stringent or new standards may require us to modify the design or operation of existing facilities, and could result in significant increases in the cost of electricity or decreases in the amount of energy (due to operational constraints) provided to our members.
+Two examples of current and potential regulations are discussed below.